 And then you can swing for the fences.

 Connell Barrett is a dating coach who provides dating tips for shy guys.
-He helps men learn how to get out of the friend zone to find the women of their dreams.
+He helps men learn how to get out of the friend zone and find the right woman.
 Connell has been published in magazines such as O Magazine, Cosmopolitan and Maxim.
 He's also appeared on talk shows including Access Hollywood and The Today Show.

 NYC Dating Coach Connell Barrett

 106 W 32nd St, New York, NY 10001